 Sunburn accelerates skin aging and is the leading cause of most cases of basal cell carcinoma, squamous cell carcinoma, and melanoma, the most dangerous form of skin cancer.

-Limit sun exposure until sunburn symptoms have completely subsided.
+Minimize sun exposure until sunburn symptoms have completely subsided.
 Apply cool compresses or cold compresses to the affected area.

 Reduce inflammation

-Replenish water and electrolytes
+Replenish fluids and electrolytes.

 Source link